TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <p><b><code>Link3</code></b></p>
   <img src="https://user-images.githubusercontent.com/87380104/169865084-b2bad643-e1e8-4565-8ec7-cae651bd9e1f.png">
   <h3><b>🎥YouTube videos/playlist & other sites</b></h3>
-  <h4><b>Function gives the flexibility to download YouTube Videos or Playlist and videos from other supported sites directly to any Cloud.
+  <h4><b>Function gives the flexibility to download YouTube Videos or Playlist and videos from other supported sites directly to any cloud.
 It uses <code>yt-dlp</code> which downloads everything is maximum quality.
-You can download two or more videos which are not in same playlist or even two separate playlist at once.
+You can download two or more videos which are not in same playlist or even two separate playlists at once.
 Refer to <a href="https://github.com/yt-dlp/yt-dlp" alt="yt-dlp">yt-dlp documentation</a> for more information.</b></h4>
   <h4><b>Just provide the YouTube link of video or playlist or link to videos located on other website (Non-DRM Protected) in <code>Source</code> field and Destination path in <code>Destination</code> field to where you want to download it.
 You can separate the link of videos or playlist by providing space between each in following format:</b></h4>
   <p><b><code>VideoLink1</code> <code>VideoLink2</code></b></p>
   <p><b><code>PlaylistLink1</code> <code>PlaylistLink2</code></b></p>